 Superior continued to prosper through the early 20th Century.
 Insulated from the darkest times during the Great Depression as more than 80% of the male population was employed by the Magma Mine.
-Hard times led to 'friendships forged in the sweat of our labor and forged in the blood of our sacrifices'.
+Hard times led to ‘friendships forged in the sweat of our labor and forged in the blood of our sacrifices’.
 The town grew to have a very ethnically diverse population including Caucasians, Hispanics, Eastern Europeans, Syrians, Lebanese, Chinese, and a handful of Native Americans.
 Thanks to the flow of copper the town continued to prosper through World War II, the Korean and Vietnam Wars.
-It became home to a dozen grocery stores, eight department stores, six lumber/hardware stores, ten churches, thirteen bards, a movie theatre, a drive-in theatre, a hospital and three new car dealerships.
-The population hit it's peak at well over 8,000 residents.
+It became home to a dozen grocery stores, eight department stores, six lumber/hardware stores, ten churches, thirteen bars, a movie theatre, a drive-in theatre, a hospital and three new car dealerships.
+The population hit its peak at well over 8,000 residents.

 IMAGE CREDIT: Rebuild Superior, Inc.